ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

 ^^^^^^^^^^^^^
 One important consequence of the chosen operational semantics is that scoped values can be captured locally or not depending on the signature.
+This behavior is not affected by the monomorphism restriction.

 ::